computationalgeography/lue/source/framework/doc/framework.md

 Name   | Description
 -------|------------
-lue::equal_to, operator== | Return the result of comparing something with a partitioned array lue::not_equal_to, operator!= | Return the result of comparing something with a partitioned array lue::greater_than, operator> | Return the result of comparing something with a partitioned array lue::less_than, operator< | Return the result of comparing something with a partitioned array
+lue::equal_to, operator== | Return the result of comparing something with a partitioned array lue::close_to | Return the result of comparing something with a partitioned array lue::not_equal_to, operator!= | Return the result of comparing something with a partitioned array lue::greater_than, operator> | Return the result of comparing something with a partitioned array lue::less_than, operator< | Return the result of comparing something with a partitioned array